-- 8.1 The Health of Looked After Children is measured as an average of the percentage receiving an annual health check, and the percentage having a dental check in the preceding 12 months. - 8.2 At the end of September 2009, 87.2% of our children had an annual health check, a slight reduction on previous years possibly related to the older profile of the

-8.3 The average of these figures (91%) is consistent with our trend over the past eight years has placed Sunderland on a par with it's statistical neighbours and slightly ahead of the national average.
+- 8.1 The Health of Looked After Children is measured as an average of the percentage receiving an annual health check, and the percentage having a dental check in the preceding 12 months. - At the end of September 2009, 87.2% of our children had an annual health check, a slight reduction on previous years possibly related to the older profile of the population (older children and young people can be less inclined to accept routine 'medicals') and 92.1% had their teeth checked by a dentist, a rise of 3% on the previous year. - 8.3 The average of these figures (91%) is consistent with our trend over the past eight years has placed Sunderland on a par with it's statistical neighbours and slightly ahead of the national average.